Ulthes/angular-tips-und-tricks/README.md

 ### Distributing reference among directives via service

 Normally, when we pass reference between directives we'd normally declare a variable inside controller, and then pass it through view by ng-model.
 However, this creates few problems:
-- We're polluting controller, which only creates a variable and (mostly) nothing else.
+- We're polluting controller, which only creates an object and (mostly) nothing else.
 - We're polluting the view.
 - Finally, we're creating two watchers (ng-model are watchers) for sending a single reference.